creativescala/creative-scala/src/pages/setup/background.md

 - the flags `-hs` mean to print a human readable summary; and
 - the pattern `data*` means all the files whose names begin with `data`.

-Doing this with a direct manipulation interface would be much more time consuming.
+Doing this with a direct manipulation interface would involve clicking on every file we were interested in and be much more time consuming.

 The command line has a steep learning curve, but the reward is an extremely powerful tool.
 Our usage of the terminal will be very limited, so don't worry if you find the example above intimidating!